-We often get asked about what sort of test equipment they should purchase to do the online course or test and tagging after doing a course.
+We often get asked about what sort of test equipment people should purchase to do the online test and tag course, or for use during test and tagging after doing a course.

 You should give consideration to how many appliances you expect to test and tag in a session, cycle or over a given period.
 If you only have, say, 20 or 30 appliances to do each quarter and they are of a basic design, then a basic manual system might be all you need such as an insulation/continuity tester.

 As the volumes increase you will get to a point when it is more time and cost effective to invest in a PAT.
 Entry level PATs perform automated test sequences and this can be a real time saver as well as helping to eliminated some common mistakes when testing appliances.
 As you move up to mid level and higher spec PATs you will be able to save the test data and upload it to create your reports.
 Many enable you to connect to tag printer.